Funding & The Renewable Heat Incentive

 The landscape of financial support mechanisms was changed significantly with the removal of all capital grants for equipment and their replacement in 2011 by a scheme called the Renewable Heat Incentive.
 This scheme makes payments linked to heat production, over 20 years.
 The only other significant financial support available in Scotland provides loans to district heating projects.

-The scheme is designed to bridge the gap between the cost of fossil fuel heat installations and renewable heat alternatives through financial support for owners and is the UK Governments key financial mechanism to deliver the 2020 12% renewable heat target.
+The scheme was designed to bridge the gap between the cost of fossil fuel heat installations and renewable heat alternatives through financial support for owners and is the UK Governments key financial mechanism to deliver the 2020 12% renewable heat target, with an 11% target for renewable heat set out for Scotland, as part of the Climate Change Act 2009.
+In 2020, 6.4% of non-electrical heat demand was met by renewables in Scotland- just over half way towards the target of 11%.

 District Heating Loan Scheme